-I am being told that people who attend River Festival are not car people and that they do not or will not respect the investment I have in my car.
+I am being told that people who attend Riverfest are not car people and that they do not or will not respect the investment I have in my car.
 Is anything being done by Riverfest and/or Blacktop management to address these concerns?

 We have heard these same concerns very loud and clear in the months since the announcement that Blacktop Nationals would be a part of Riverfest.
 We agree that there will be some guests at Riverfest who are not familiar with the rich car culture that we enjoy here in Wichita.
 Riverfest and BTN management see the Blacktop show as an opportunity to demonstrate to those guests the benefits of the car culture and help appreciate the heritage of automobiles in America.
 To specifically address your question, we will be doing the following during the Blacktop Nationals show:

 • Signage will be posted prominently and frequently reminding our guests of the need to respect the cars that they are looking at.
 Those ‘rules of etiquette for a car show’ can be viewed on the Blacktop website.

 • There will be volunteers patrolling the show area to help assure that everyone is aware of and abides by those rules.

 • Wichita Police Department will be frequently walking through the show area.
 River Festival and Blacktop have enjoyed a very healthy and respectful relationship with our WPD for many years.

 • River Festival has established through City and State regulator approvals certain areas of the Festival area as Temporary Entertainment Districts.
 Alcohol consumption is legal in those areas but cannot be carried outside the Temporary Entertainment Districts.
 Security personnel and volunteers will be stationed at entrances to those areas to enforce the regulations.
 The Blacktop show area is not within one of those Temporary Entertainment Districts.
 Century II rules will apply.